sodiboo/niri-flake/docs.md

 <!-- programs.niri.settings.cursor -->

-## `programs.niri.settings.cursor.hide-after-inactive-ms`
+## `programs.niri.settings.cursor.theme`
-- type: `null or signed integer`
+- type: `null or string`
 - default: `null`

-If set, the cursor will automatically hide once this number of milliseconds passes since the last cursor movement.

-## `programs.niri.settings.cursor.hide-when-typing`
-- type: `null or boolean`
-- default: `null`

-Whether to hide the cursor when typing.
+The name of the xcursor theme to use.

+This will also set the XCURSOR_THEME environment variable for all spawned processes.

 ## `programs.niri.settings.cursor.size`